 How does 2:1 fructose work?

-To understand how 2:1 fructose works, you need to consider how carbohydrate gets from a traditional* energy or sports drink into your muscles where it will be used as fuel.
+To understand how 2:1 fructose works, you need to consider how carbohydrate gets from a traditional energy or sports drink (containing a source of carbohydrate that breaks down to glucose and contains little or no fructose.) into your muscles where it will be used as fuel.
 After swallowing your drink, it sits in the stomach for a while before moving down to your intestine.
 During that journey, the various types of carbohydrate found in the drink are broken down to glucose by your digestive system.
 Glucose is the main source of energy for the body.

 Before glucose can get from the intestine and into your blood stream where it will be carried to the working muscles, it must first pass through the intestine wall.
-It does this by using what are known as the glucose transporters, which are similar to revolving doors.
+It does this by using glucose transporters, which are similar to revolving doors.

 But there is a problem.
-These doors only allow glucose to pass relatively slowly and this results in a bottleneck at the wall of the intestine.
-It’s thought that this glucose bottleneck is what limits the maximum amount of carbohydrate your body can absorb from a traditional energy drink to around 60 gram per hour.
+These transporters, or doors, only allow glucose to pass relatively slowly and this results in a bottleneck at the wall of the intestine.
+It’s thought that this glucose bottleneck is what limits the maximum amount of carbohydrate your body can absorb from a traditional sports drink to around 60 gram per hour.

 Fructose (fruit sugar) – is a unique carbohydrate that’s not broken down to glucose by digestion.
 Fructose passes through the wall of the intestine using a completely different set of doors to glucose (GLUT5).
 Fructose does not get caught in the glucose bottleneck and it can provide your working muscles with an additional 30g of carbohydrate per hour.

-To benefit from 2:1 fructose drinks with caffeine, you must use them correctly.
-Our High5 Advanced Nutrition Guides are sports specific, cover every major event distance and provide you with a step-by-step nutrition strategy for your particular body weight.
+To benefit from 2:1 fructose sports drinks with caffeine, you must use them correctly.
+Our HIGH5 Advanced Nutrition Guides are sports specific, cover every major event distance and provide you with a step-by-step nutrition strategy for your particular body weight.

 - The scientific literature does not support caffeine induced diuresis during exercise, or any harmful change in fluid balance that would negatively affect performance.
-(NB: in short it does not make dehydration worse).
+In short, it does not make dehydration worse.